bjohnson5/ln-ms-framework/README.md

 ```
 - After starting the server, view the swagger API documentation here: http://localhost:8080/swagger-ui/index.html
 - After creating a simulation, view the network monitor here: http://localhost:8080/network_monitor
+- After the simulation is finished, view the results here: http://localhost:8080/results

 ## Dependencies
 - Currently only runs on a linux OS